brandonrobertz/autoscrape-py/README.md

         --input "c:0:True,i:0:atext,s:1:France"
             Interactive search descriptor.
 This describes how to interact with a matched form.
+The inputs are described in the following format: a single-input type can be one of three types: checkbox ("c"), input box ("i"), and option select ("s").
+The type is separated by a colon, and the input index position is next.
+(Each input type has its own list, so a form with one input, one checkbox, and one option select, will all be at index 0.)
+The final command, sepearated by another colon, describes what to do with the input.

-The above command does the following:
+            To illustrate this, the above command does the following:
                  - the first input checkbox is checked (uncheck is False)
                  - the first input box gets filled with the string "first"
                  - the second select input gets the "France" option chosen